talister/photometrypipeline/doc/functions.rst

                    images, this overwrites the ``OBJECT`` keyword in the FITS headers; note to replace blanks with underscores if the target's name is a designation
+   :param keep_wcs: retain original wcs header information and use that as
+		    initial seed for the image registration process
    :param images: images on which `pp_prepare` is supposed to run